gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 # Working with MinIO 	Object Storage

+For this workshop you have to start a platform using the `minio` flavour in the init script.

+## Introduction

 In this workshop we will work with Object Storage for persistence, which can either be [MinIO](https://min.io/) as shown in the workshop, [Amazon S3](https://aws.amazon.com/s3/) or any other cloud Object Storage solution.
 We will use object storage as a drop-in replacement for Hadoop HDFS.

 We assume that the **Data platform** described [here](../01-environment) is running and accessible.